Javan and his sons are collectively the various Greek tribes.

 The ships of the Greeks howl at the fall of Tyre for they have been made rich by trade with Tyre.

-Isaiah 23 is about the demise of the main trading cities of Lebanon; in the ancient past and in the near future in our time.
+Isaiah 23 is about the demise of the main trading cities of Lebanon; conquered by Nebuchadnezzar in the ancient past, which will be allied to the New Europe as per Psalm 83; and will be destroyed by the armies of Asia as they overrun the Middle East in the near future in our time.

 Isaiah 23:1 The burden of Tyre.
 Howl, ye ships of Tarshish; for it is laid waste, so that there is no house, no entering in: from the land of Chittim it is revealed to them.
 23:2 Be still, ye inhabitants of the [Greek islands] isle; thou whom the merchants of Zidon [Sidon], that pass over the sea, have [made rich] replenished.

-23:3 And by great waters the seed of Sihor [the Nile or one of its branches], the harvest of the river, is her [Tyre’s] revenue; and she [Tyre] is a mart of nations.
+23:3 And by great waters the seed of Sihor [the Nile or one of its branches], the harvest of the river [today this refers to Egyptian natural gas among other tings], is her [Tyre’s] revenue; and she [Tyre] is a mart of nations.

-Many shall mourn at the fall of Egypt to the king of the north; and many shall mourn at the fall of Syria Lebanon to the armies from the north and the east, as the Asians move toward Jerusalem.
+Many shall mourn at the fall of Egypt; and many shall mourn at the fall of Syria Lebanon to the armies from the north and the east, as the Asians move toward and surround Jerusalem.

 23:4 Be thou ashamed, O Zidon [Sidon in Lebanon]: for the sea hath spoken, even the strength of the sea, saying, I travail not, nor bring forth children, neither do I nourish up young men, nor bring up virgins.
 23:5 As at the report concerning Egypt, so shall they be sorely pained at the report of Tyre.

-Those of Tyre and Sidon who are able shall flee to Tarshish
+Those of Tyre and Sidon who are able, shall flee the advancing Asian armies

 23:6 Pass ye over to Tarshish; howl, ye inhabitants of the isle [part of Tyre is on an island].
 23:7 Is this your joyous city, whose antiquity is of ancient days? her own feet shall carry her [to flee far] afar off to sojourn.

-Christ is determined to bring down the pride of Tyre and Sidon and all humanity, to humble them and bring them to repentance.
+Christ is determined to bring down the pride of Tyre and Sidon and the pride of all humanity, to humble them and bring them to sincere repentance.

 23:8Who hath taken this counsel against Tyre, the crowning city, whose merchants are princes, whose traffickers are the honourable of the earth?
 23:9 The LORD of hosts hath purposed it, to stain the pride of all glory, and to bring into contempt all the honourable of the earth.

-These things were fulfilled partially in the past and will be fulfilled again and much more fully late in the tribulation.
+These things were fulfilled partially by Nebuchadnezzar in the past, and will be fulfilled much more fully late in the tribulation.

-Because Tyre and Sidon the Greeks shall rejoice at the fall of Israel and Judah and ally themselves to the king of the north [the New Europe] and make merchandise of Judah during the tribulation; Jesus Christ shall correct them strongly.
+Because Tyre and Sidon [Lebanon] and the Greeks will rejoice at the fall of Israel and Judah and will ally themselves to the king of the north [the New Europe], and will make merchandise of Judah during the tribulation; Jesus Christ shall correct them strongly.

-23:10 [The enemy will] Pass through thy land as a river, O daughter of Tarshish there is no more strength.
+23:10 [The Asian armies will] Pass through thy land as a river, O daughter of Tarshish there is no more strength.

-23:11 He [Jesus Christ by the Asian armies] stretched out his hand over the sea, he shook the kingdoms: the LORD hath given a commandment against the merchant city, to destroy the strong holds thereof.
+23:11 He [Jesus Christ will call the Asian armies to come up against Babylon the Great and her allies] stretched out his hand over the sea, he shook the kingdoms: the LORD hath given a commandment against the merchant city, to destroy the strong holds thereof.

-23:12 And he said, Thou shalt no more rejoice, O thou oppressed virgin, daughter [descendant] of Zidon [Sidon]: arise, pass over to Chittim [Crete]; there also shalt thou have no rest.
+23:12 And he said, Thou shalt no more rejoice, O thou oppressed virgin, daughter [descendant] of Zidon [Sidon, Lebanon]: arise, pass over to Chittim [Crete]; there also shalt thou have no rest.

-In this end time the German peoples [the modern descendants of Assyria] shall be the foundation of the strength of the Babylon of the New Europe.
+In this end time the German peoples [the modern descendants of Assyria] shall be the foundation of the strength of the New Europe [the king of the north or Babylon the Great].

-23:13 Behold the land of the Chaldeans [Italy] this people was not [weak] l the Assyrian [Germans] for them that dwell in the wilderness: they set up the towers thereof, they raised up the palaces thereof; and he brought it to ruin.
+23:13 Behold the land of the Chaldeans [Italy] this people was not [weak] the Assyrian [Germans] for them that dwell in the wilderness: they set up the towers thereof, they raised up the palaces thereof; and [the New Europe will build their power and Christ will take them down by the armies of Asia] he brought it to ruin.

-The merchants with ships are dismayed for the fall of Tyre; the city which made them rich.
+The merchants with ships will be dismayed for the fall of Tyre; the city which made them rich.

 23:14 Howl, ye ships of Tarshish: for your strength is laid waste.